sanghongn/audio/README.md

 After running 'main.ipynb', the result will be 'prediction.csv' (I converted it as 'prediction.xlsx' provided in this folder).

-The predicted audio files was label before as in column 'label'
+The predicted audio files was labeled before as in column 'label'

 <img width="83" alt="Screenshot 2023-01-14 at 10 59 20" src="https://user-images.githubusercontent.com/107643269/212449726-4b121a90-9f13-4e9c-8efc-a67f85ea5173.png">